Man acquitted after fatal fight in 2019 now accused in stabbing at bar, Tulsa police say

 People are also reading…

 Witnesses reported that attempts to subdue Cook included "hitting him with a beer bottle and maybe a chair."
-When he was taken into custody, police said, Cook's shirt was ripped to shreds; he was hospitalized with nonlife-threatening injuries.
+When he was taken into custody, police said, Cook's shirt was ripped to shreds; he was hospitalized with injuries that weren't life-threatening.

 Police contacted federal investigators once they determined Cook to be a citizen of the Choctaw Nation.
 The FBI will take on jurisdiction of the case, according to the news release.